tomato4/Amazfit_sportdata_exporter/README.md

-# Amazfit sport data exporter
+# Amazfit sport data exporter (non GPS sport data only)

 ## What does this app do
 * Export all workouts data from watch (amount of workouts is limited by watch itself - they automatically rewrite old workouts)